-There are definitely perks to a day on the slopes – the rush of wind through your face, the feeling of accomplishment when you finish a challenging run, the stories shared as you zip back up the lift… all of which can be quickly ruined when you haven’t dressed properly, and feel the pangs of cold that might ruin your day.
+There are definitely perks to a fun-filled day of adventure on the slopes – the rush of wind through your face, the feeling of accomplishment when you finish a challenging run, the stories shared as you zip back up the lift… all of which can be quickly ruined when you haven’t dressed properly, and feel the pangs of cold that might ruin your day.

-Opt For Mittens.
-Keeping your fingers together keeps them warmer, whereas gloves allow for more surface area on your fingers to become exposed to cold.
-Some may find that mittens don’t allow for as much dexterity for some activities, so there’s always the option of Glittens!
-More on the gloves vs. mittens debate from REI, here.
+It’s proven that keeping your fingers together keeps them warmer, whereas gloves allow for more surface area on your fingers to become more easily exposed to cold.
+Some may find that mittens may not allow for as much dexterity for some outdoor activities, so there’s always the option of Glittens!

 Layering is one of the key basics to staying warm on the slopes.
 A base layer can help trap heat close to you, and an exterior waterproof layer can keep the wet cold off of you.
 Having a few layers can help keep you prepared for fluctuating temperatures throughout the day.
-Here’s a great blog on layering for beginners!

 We hope to see you soon!
-If you are planning your ski adventure in Colorado, click here take a peek at our 140+ modern vacation rentals in Winter Park .
+If you are planning your ski adventure in Colorado, click here take a peek at our modern vacation rentals with Winter Park Lodging Company!